 In fall 2018, Harvard imposed sanctions that punish members of single-sex student organizations.
 Under the initiative, members of fraternities, sororities or all-women’s or all-men’s clubs were effectively blacklisted and made ineligible for leadership roles on athletic teams and Harvard organizations, as well as for post-graduate fellowships and scholarships.
 Despite uproar from protesting faculty, students and parents, the decision was pushed through, which has led to the Stand Up to Harvard movement.

 The affected off-campus private organizations that once thrived at Harvard are now struggling to recruit and maintain membership, forcing several of them to cease operations.
-Because members of single-sex organizations made up a quarter of the entire student population, students of Harvard reached out to sororities and fraternities at colleges across the country to bring awareness to their cause.
+Because members of single-sex organizations made up a quarter of the entire student population, students of Harvard stopped their essay writing for a while and reached out to sororities and fraternities at colleges across the country to bring awareness to their cause.
 As of Feb.
 25, the Stand Up to Harvard movement has influenced over 60,000 people to sign its petition in support of students’ rights.

 On Dec.
 3, 2018, Greek-life and other single-sex organizations of Harvard filed a federal and state lawsuit against the university.
 According to them, “[Harvard used] a campaign of threats and intimidation to scare students into abandoning their fundamental rights to free association and to live free of sex discrimination.”